 - Greenhouses are especially nice for growing winter greens, getting a head start on sprouting in spring, and drying herbs in the summer.

-RELAX: It's best to consider tending and weeding as a meditative activity.
-It's a time to connect with nature, plants and creatures so it can be an enjoyable practice.
+Relax: Some consider tending and weeding a meditative activity.
+It's a time to connect with nature.
 Keep a journal of your garden observations to include weather, planting times, pest and disease control and also personal appreciations such as welcome visits from hummingbirds, seed pod shapes or magnificent sunsets.

 - Scout plants several times a week for plant and insect problems.